remarkjs/remark/packages/remark-parse/readme.md

 Allows:

-*   Empty lines to split blockquotes
+*   Empty lines to split block quotes
 *   Parentheses (`(` and `)`) around link and image titles
 *   Any escaped [ASCII punctuation][escapes] character
 *   Closing parenthesis (`)`) as an ordered list marker
-*   URL definitions (and footnotes, when enabled) in blockquotes
+*   URL definitions (and footnotes, when enabled) in block quotes

 Disallows: